 - In an issue of Groo the Wanderer, a commander is given the unenviable task of assigning men into an army under Groo's command (likely suicide, given Groo's utter incompetence).
 He declares "anybody who wants to join Groo's army, take one step forward".
 Every man runs away except for one soldier who stands his ground with a determined look on his face.
 The pleased commander says "Well, at least there is one courageous man in this army."
 The soldier puts a hand to his ear and says "What?".
 "I said, at least there is..."
 "What?"
 The commander begins to sob.
 "This will go down in history as a bad joke told about the military!"
 "What?"

 - Happened frequently in Secret Six.
 Given the character of much of the team, they rarely refused a mission.
 Although Black Alice notably quit the Six rather than going on a mission to Hell.

-> - In this particular Dragon Age fanfiction, the DN tries to convince his soldiers to return to Orzammar, because he didn't want to involve them in what he was going to do.
-Since he'd acted like A Father to His Men, they stick with him and remain loyal even after his Zero Approval Gambit.
+- In Dragon Age: The Crown of Thorns, the DN tries to convince his soldiers to return to Orzammar, because he didn't want to involve them in what he was going to do.
+Since he'd acted like A Father to His Men, they stick with him and remain loyal even after his Zero-Approval Gambit.

-> - Near the end of The Prayer Warriors: The Evil Gods Part One, Jerry and a converted Percy Jackson say that whoever does not wish to accompany them into Hell to kill Hades does not have to do so.
+- Near the end of The Prayer Warriors: The Evil Gods Part One, Jerry and a converted Percy Jackson say that whoever does not wish to accompany them into Hell to kill Hades does not have to do so.